tsol/test-nuxt3-broker/README.md

    well designed and simple at github.
 If now - thats probably where css BEM comes in.
 Although i might just use vuetify style classes.
 As far as a i remember they as powerfull as Tailwind.

-## Updates
+## Updates, how plan unfolds

 1. Initially i was planning to use different pages for my components.
-But that would enevediablly lead to using state manager.
+But that would inevitably lead to using state manager.
 Which is ok and cool, but we already have an Event-BUS module required.
 That would just meen an extra step tossing data around - since Pinia would be main source of truth.
 It would work, but i don't think we should overcomplicate things.
 So we'll make lazy components subscribed to updates from event bus.

+2. Yeah no pages, only components.
+Common static stuff now in top component app just drilling down.
+   Components do update them through event bus.
+Probably will use pinia in the end anyways :)
+   Anyhow, task for today is:

+- deploy SocketsIO server in nuxt3
+- make sure we can communicate with it from the components
+- IMPORTANT: deploy code to Netlify and make sure it still works

+Thus last option is crutial and might actually take some time debugging.

+- also check how lazy components work in production
+- once everything works with Netlify - start creating server proxy

+Probably we will just proxy everything more or less as is from binance at this point: both REST order book state request and WEBSOCKET stream.
+Combine logic would run on client side.

+That will be day 2.
+Day three will be all about drawing order book with proper scrolling.

+3.